When to Call a Mobile Mechanic: A Beginner’s Guide

 Coolant and Automatic Transmission Fluid are both orange, but this color fluid can originate in two different areas of your vehicle.

-Automatic Transmission Fluid: This fluid comes up again because as it ages it can also be orange in color.
-A mechanic would be able to inspect your transmission to confirm what is it.
+Automatic Transmission Fluid: This fluid comes up again because, as it ages, it can also be orange in color.
+A mechanic would be able to inspect your transmission to confirm what it is.

 Green, Yellow or Pink Fluid